Impact on climate and environment

 Energy consumption

-In 2023, the Implenia Group consumed around 277 gigawatt hours of energy.
-The company’s biggest energy source by far (final energy) is the diesel it uses as fuel for machinery, commercial vehicles and cars.
+In 2024, Implenia consumed around 415 gigawatt hours of energy.
+The company’s biggest energy source by far (final energy) is the diesel it uses as fuel for machinery and cars.
 Next come electricity and fuels that are used mainly for generating process heat in its surfacing works, such as natural gas and heating oil.

 Energy usage, Implenia Global (Scope 1+2)